Skip to main content

 • And finally, after ensuring all of these are done, returns a response to the user

-In this scenario, we can have a lightweight FastAPI in front that accepts new requests and calls a task.handle() function that does everything
+In this scenario, you can have a lightweight FastAPI in front that accepts new requests and calls a task.handle() function that does everything

 The actual workers themselves would be I/O bound, and running on the Celery worker pool, so how does everything look?